-Members of the Information Technolog Committee are pictured at a recent meeting.
+Members of the Information Technology Committee are pictured at a recent meeting.

 McCloud, Charles McMickle, Len Presby, Marc Schaeffer and Nina Trelisky.
 The AFT was represented in the fall of 1992 by Barbara Parker, and this past spring by Bob Rosen.
+Ittls past spring of Boot Rosel.

-Students Simon Cheng and Marko Miladinovich served on the committee during 1992, succeeded by Marty Adamkiewicz and Steven Gorski last spring.
+Students Simon Cheng and Marko

+Miladinovich served on the committee

+during 1992, succeeded by Marty

+Adamkiewicz and Steven Gorski last

+spring.